-Seoul, Korea has an endless list of things to do, so we won’t even begin to scratch the surface of South Korea tourists attractions.
+Seoul, Korea, has an endless list of things to do, so we won’t even begin to scratch the surface of South Korea tourists attractions.
 However, we will share eight amazing Seoul attractions for you to add to your trip to South Korea.
-Here is a more in-depth Seoul itinerary.

 From fun museums, to animal cafes, to half-day tours to the DMZ, there is something for everyone on this list.
 After reading over these things to do in Seoul, you’ll have a solid idea of places to visit in Seoul.

 Before we get started on your list of things to do in Seoul, you may be asking where to stay in Seoul, and we highly recommend the Myeong-dong neighborhood.

 It’s very central and listed as the best place to stay in Seoul.
 Staying here allows you to be close to the train and bus stations.

 Since we’re only going over a few places to see in Seoul, check out this Seoul itinerary for a more in-depth post.

 If you’re interested in getting around using the bus, follow these detailed instructions here.
 Now…let’s go over these things to do in Seoul, shall we?

 Trick Eye Museum